As an Amazon Associate, I may earn commissions from qualifying purchases from Amazon.com

 Families running a home business.

 In our experience with a learning lifestyle approach, the number one benefit has been the deepened relationships between parents and children.
-In fact, we appreciate that there is no separation between teacher and parent.
+We appreciate that there is no separation between teacher and parent.
 For example, we don’t separate school time and family time.
 A learning lifestyle has seamlessly blended life and learning.
 Family relationships are our first priority.

-Second, imparting to our children what we really want them to know before leaving our home is behind the lessons we choose.
+Second, imparting to our children what we want them to know before leaving our home is behind our chosen lessons.
 For example, the knowledge gained in our home will stay with our children as they move beyond high school.
 The intentions and results will be different for every family.

-Family balance or rhythm, relieving parental stress of educational pressures.
+Family balance or rhythm, relieving parental stress of academic pressures.

 Enhanced family relationships, involving all members in the same activities.